Constructing the extended Haagerup planar algebra: Properties of the generator

 Since $r=1$, this implies that $\omega = -1$.
 Note that we could also compute $\check{r}$ directly from the dual principal graph.
 Jones's proof that $\omega=-1$ uses the converse of a result along the lines of Lemma \ref{lem:ABrel}, since there must be some linear relation of the form given in that Lemma.

 In the case $r=1$ we also have the freedom to replace $S$ with $-S$, which we use to (arbitrarily) choose the square root $\omega^{1/2} = -i$.
-Using the identity $[n+1]([n+2]-[n]) = [2n+2]$, we now see that $S$ has all of the Haagerup moments, as given in Definition~\ref{defn:moments}.
+Substituting all these quantities into Equation \eqref{eq:twistedmoment}, and using the identity $[n+1]([n+2]-[n]) = [2n+2]$, we now see that $S$ has all of the Haagerup moments, as given in Definition~\ref{defn:moments}.

 By Proposition \ref{prop:braidingrelations}, $S$ satisfies the relations given in Definition~\ref{defn:relations}.
 Thus there is a planar algebra morphism $\ppres \to \cP$ given by sending $S$ to $S$.
 Since $\cP$ is positive definite, this descends to the quotient to give a map